 A. Majority of states charge sales tax, each state is different when it comes to what is charged -whether products, services, both.
 It even gets more complicated when you deliver digital files only – some states require sales tax, others don’t!

-A. If you need more 1:1 help I can help you do some research through consulting services or you can call your local governing body as well – they can’t advise you on business decisions but can send you to resources.
-I wish you had left your info on the question to help answer a bit more !
+A. If you need more help, BizRevamp, our legal biz webcourse for photographers, walks you through business formation, taxes, marketing, insurance, and so much more!
+You can call your local governing body as well – they can’t advise you on business decisions but can send you to resources.

 Q. What type of insurance should a photographer have and why?